 Student's Full Name

-Student's Full Name
+Address

-Address Soc Sec # Birth date/ E-mail
+Soc Sec # Birth date/ E-mail

 Home Phone Cell Phone

-Program: BSN MSN DNP Specialty: -
+Program: BSN MSN DNP Specialty:

-Student's Immunization Status: Tetanus Hepatitis B Vaccine Titer Last PPD Other (specify)
+Student's Immunization Status: Tetanus Hepatitis B Vaccine Titer

+Last PPD Other (specify)

 Date of Incident/ Time:: AM PM

 Location/Facility Name Dept/Unit

 Type of Facility: Hospital Private Practice Community Agency Other:

 Site Preceptor Work Phone & Cell #

 Site Contact for follow up Title

 Phone

 TYPE OF INCIDENT

-□ Needlestick Type of Needle □ Other sharp object (explain below) -
+☐ Needlestick Type of Needle ☐ Other sharp object (explain below)

-□ Other Injury (explain below) □ TB Exposure □ Other (explain below)
+☐ Other Injury (explain below) ☐ TB Exposure ☐ Other (explain below)

 TYPE OF EXPOSURE (check all that apply)

-\square Body fluid splash \square Blood \square Urine \square Saliva \square Wound drainage \square Animal scratch \square Animal bit e 🗆 Mucous
+□ Body fluid splash □ Blood □ Urine □ Saliva □ Wound drainage □ Animal scratch □ Animal bite □ Mucous

-membrane 🗆 Eye 🗆 Mouth 🗆 Nose 🗆 Broken skin 🗆 Intact skin 🗆 Inhalant
+membrane □ Eye □ Mouth □ Nose □ Broken skin □ Intact skin □ Inhalant

 □ Other

 Who witnessed the incident?

 To whom at the facility was it reported?

 Name of King University faculty member notified?
 Date:

 Time:

 Was an incident report created by the site?
 Yes No Please attach a copy.

 Where were you treated for the needle stick?
 Facility Name

 Please attach a copy of the Emergency Center Report

 Were baseline labs obtained from the source or source patient?
 No Why not?
 Yes Which serology?

 Attach copy of results (without patient name) or list:

 Was acute serology drawn on you (the student)?
-No Yes By -
+No Yes By

-Note: what will be tested (rapid HIV, Hep B, etc.)
+Note: what will be tested (rapid HIV.
+Hep B. etc.)

-FULLY describe the incident/injury/expe osure and explain in deta il what you were doing when the i njury/ exposure/incident

-occurred, including the use of tools, equi pment or materials.
+occurred, including the use of tools, equi • hat you were doing when the injury/ exposure/incider

-What body part(s) was affected?
-Have you ever required medical treatment for or this part of your body or
+• • r required medical treatment for this part of your body

-condition before? \Box yes \Box no Please us e additional sheets if nec essary:
+condition before? □ yes □ no Please us

-Student Signature I Date
+Student Signature Date

-To be Completed by KING UNIVERS ITY FACULTY, Clinic al Instructor's Comments
+To be Completed by KING UNIVERS ITY FACULTY, Clinical I nstructor's Comments

-In addition, please review and provide ad ditional information/cla rification to the student's statemen t.
+In addition, please review and provide ad dditional information/clarific ation to the student's statement.

 King Faculty Clinical Instructor Work #

 Cell Phone #

 Faculty Notified: Date Time AM PM

 Faculty Report:

-Follow Un Actions by student already anduated and to be as nduated (place note timeline)

-Follow Up Actions by student already conducted and to be co nauciea (please note timenne)
+Follow Up Actions by student already conducted and to be condu icted (please note timeline)

-Are student's clinical activities restricted · · · e describe and give begin and end dates or date for review
+1?
+No Yes (If Yes, please de escribe and give begin and end dates or date for review

-by student's personal health care prov ider.)

 Signatures SON

-Faculty Member/Specialty Advisor Date -
+Faculty Member/Specialty Advisor Date

-Program Coordinator Signature Date -
+Program Coordinator Signature Date

 Dean of Nursing Signature Date

 Date Academic Affairs Notified by

 Date Security Notified by

 (send copy and any notes to SON Dean a and Security)

 Notes: